-Every family probably has a back pocket recipe for Chicken and Rice.
-Around my house, we have quite a few different recipes from our Lowcountry Chicken Pilau to this Caribbean Chicken and Rice.
+Every family probably has a back pocket recipe for chicken and rice.
+Around my house, we have quite a few different recipes from our Lowcountry Chicken Pilau to this One-Pot Caribbean Chicken and Rice.
 The Caribbean is famous for dishes using many combinations of vegetables, meat, fish and seasonings.
 This recipe is from Puerto Rico and was first prepared for me by my Puerto Rican coworker, Jaime.
 It was delicious.

 Like a mirepoix in cooking, also sometimes called the “trinity,” which contains onions, bell peppers, and celery, this dish starts with sofrito as it’s base.
 Sofrito is a combination of tomatoes, onions, garlic and fresh herbs.
 I’ve seen this in jars at the grocery in the International foods aisle but it’s so easy to prepare and the brightness from the fresh herbs is just not comparable to any jarred sauce.
 This adaptation of Puerto Rican Arroz con Pollo can easily be made with ingredients easily found at your favorite market.

 This dish traditionally uses a whole chicken cut up and simmered for nearly an hour.
 To make it more weeknight friendly, we’re starting with boneless, skinless chicken breast.
 There’s also another shortcut you can use which is to use frozen cut onions and bell peppers.
 They sell these in 2-pound bags in the grocer’s freezer section by the vegetables.
 I pay about $3 a bag but the ratio of onions to bell peppers is good and it works in a pinch when I am out of the fresh stuff.
 Most often, however, I start with all fresh ingredients.